-- Start off by opening the Maya scene file Refractive-Caustics_Start.ma.
+- Start off by opening the scene file.
 The scene contains a basic object to start off with.
 Create a polygon floor plane and position it underneath the mesh.

 - Create another plane and position it above the mesh as indicated below.

-- Assign a Standard Surface shader to the polygon plane above the polyon mesh.
+- Assign a standard_surface shader to the polygon plane above the polygon mesh.
 This will represent our light source.
-Decrease the Base Weight value and increase the Emission Scale to around 10.
+Decrease the Base Weight value of the standard_surface shader to 0 and increase the emission to around 10.

-- Assign a Standard Surface shader to the polygon mesh that we want to generate the refractive caustics.
+- Assign a standard_surface shader to the polygon mesh that we want to generate the refractive caustics.
 We are going to make this a glass shader.
-Before we do that, we must first ensure that the Opaque flag is disabled.
-Select the polygon mesh and in the Attribute Editor, disable Opaque in the Arnold attributes.

-- Lower the Base Weight to 0.
-Lower the Specular Roughness to 0 and increase the Transmission Weight to 1 and change the IOR to that of glass (1.5).
+- Lower the diffuse value to 0.
+Increase the specular_weight to 1 and lower the specular_roughness to 0.
+Increase the transmission_weight to 1 and change the IOR to that of glass (1.5).

-- Next we will add a colored tint to the shader.
-Create a 2d ramp and add some interesting colors to it.
+- Next, we will add a colored tint to the shader.
+Add some color to the transmission_color of the glass standard_surface shader.

-To see the refractive caustics through the glass, we must enable them in the Standard Surface shader that is assigned to our glass mesh.
-Caustics can be found under Advanced in the Standard Surface shader.
-Enable Caustics.
+To view refractive caustics through our glass, we must enable them in the Standard Surface shader that is assigned to our glass mesh.
+Caustics can be found under Advanced.
+Enable it.

-In the images below you can see the difference when enabling Caustics.
+You can see the difference when enabling Caustics in the images below.

 That's it.
 You are ready to render.
 Have a go at rendering some other objects.
 Things to consider when using this method are:

-- Increase the GI Diffuse Samples to reduce the noise further.
+- Increase the diffuse samples to reduce the noise further.

 Many thanks to Peter Shipkov at SOuP Development for providing the Maya scene used in this tutorial.